 Rolling upgrades also help with minimizing disruptions.
 Users can eliminate planned downtime by performing maintenance or software upgrades on the cluster, a few nodes at a time, while the system continues to run.

-HDFS-based distributions provide minimal HA capabilities.
-All HDFS-based distributions rely on a single server known as the NameNode to store and process metadata.
-This single-server approach creates performance and scalability bottlenecks, forcing a federated model of data storage that further increases SLA risks by creating multiple points of failure across the system.
+HDFS-based data platforms provide minimal HA capabilities.
+All HDFS-based data platforms rely on a separate server known as the NameNode to store and process metadata.
+This approach creates performance and scalability bottlenecks, forcing a federated model of data storage that further increases SLA risks by creating multiple points of failure across the system.

 More importantly—from an HA standpoint—this model requires an Active-Standby implementation that ends up protecting from just one failure.
 This means that if you have another NameNode-related failure before the failed node is replaced/repaired, you will lose or corrupt data.

-With reference to jobs, since the jobs-related metadata is not stored in HDFS-based distributions today, the jobs have to be restarted whenever there is a failure or if the resource manager or the job trackers go down.
+With reference to jobs, since the jobs-related metadata is not stored in HDFS-based data platforms today, the jobs have to be restarted whenever there is a failure or if the resource manager or the job trackers go down.

-Furthermore, for NoSQL applications, HDFS-based distributions do not provide any HA capabilities because of complex architectural issues associated with working with an append-only file system.
+Furthermore, for NoSQL applications, HDFS-based data platforms do not provide any HA capabilities because of complex architectural issues associated with working with an append-only file system.
 Long running downtime is one of the common issues associated with these HDFS-based NoSQL applications.

-MapR architectural innovations deliver 24x7 big data applications ensuring high availability for all the critical components of Hadoop, including for Hadoop 2.0 features such as YARN.
-The MapR Distribution for Hadoop provides high availability across nodes, jobs, access methods, and services for both file-based as well as NoSQL applications in a uniform fashion across the cluster.
+MapR architectural innovations deliver 24x7 big data applications ensuring high availability for all the critical components of your deployment.
+The MapR Converged Data Platform provides high availability across nodes, jobs, access methods, and services for both file-based as well as NoSQL applications in a uniform fashion across the cluster.